 Look at the see-through coolant reservoir when the engine is cold.
 The coolant level is satisfactory if it is between the "FULL" and "LOW" lines on the reservoir.
-If the level is low, have your Toyota dealer add ethylene-glycol type coolant for proper corrosion protection of aluminum components.
+If the level is low, add the coolant.
+(For the coolant type, see "Coolant type selection" described below.)